Cuba: Former foreign minister (1992-93) Ricardo Alarcón de Quesada dies.

 named on May 12, with Sunat Atun as finance minister and Ziya Öztürkler as interior minister; Tahsin Ertugruloglu remains foreign minister.

 Australia: The chief minister of the Northern Territory, Michael Gunner, resigns.
 Nicole Manison becomes acting chief minister.
+On May 13 Natasha Fyles is sworn in as chief minister.

 Hungary: Katalin Novák takes office as president.